netdata/netdata/collectors/python.d.plugin/samba/README.md

 samba: yes
 ```

-Edit the `python.d/samba.conf` configuration file using `edit-config` from the `edit-config` from the Netdata [config
+Edit the `python.d/samba.conf` configuration file using `edit-config` from the Netdata [config
 directory](/docs/configure/nodes.md), which is typically at `/etc/netdata`.

 ```bash